-If it successfully locates the dentry object associated with the name in the buffer, then there is a chance that the rest of the dentry objects have been already created and it doesn't have to recreate them.
-The kernel also has a buffer for the inode objects associated with the buffered dentry objects.
-The dentry object method table is represented by the structure of the struct dentry operations type.
-The operations include: d_revalidate() - the method verifies the validity of the dentry object, d_hash() - it is a hash function, d_compare() - compared names of two files or directories, d delete() - the method is invoked when the reference counter of the dentry object drops to zero, d_release() - it releases the dentry object, d_iput() - is invoked when the dentry object looses the inode object associated with it.
+If it successfully locates the dentry object associated with the name in the buffer, then there is a chance that the rest of the dentry objects corresponding to the path has been already created and the kernel doesn't have to recreate them.
+There is also a buffer for inode objects associated with the buffered dentry objects.
+The dentry object method table is represented by the structure of the struct dentry\operations type.
+The operations include: d\revalidate() - the method verifies the validity of the dentry object, d\hash() - it is a hash function, d\compare() - compares names of two files or directories, d\delete() - the method is invoked when the reference counter of the dentry object drops to zero, d\release() - it releases the dentry object, d\iput() - is invoked when the dentry object looses the inode object associated with it.